OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/automation/automation-deploy-template-runbook.md

-# Authenticate tooAzure if running from Azure Automation
+# Authenticate to Azure if running from Azure Automation
 $ServicePrincipalConnection = Get-AutomationConnection -Name "AzureRunAsConnection" Add-AzureRmAccount `
     -ServicePrincipal `